EBZebra/docs/edge/source/guide/printingGuide.md

 **TIP: To minimize search time, code should provide as many search parameters as possible**.

-The Bluetooth MAC address consists of six groups of two hexadecimal digits separated by colons.
+The Bluetooth MAC address consists of six pairs of hexadecimal digits separated by colons.
 If a printer's Bluetooth MAC address is known, it can be specified as a `deviceAddress` using the `options` parameter:

 Sample JavaScript code: